-The dawn of CDs and the return of Norman Bates—My Adventures in Underscore, part 11.
+The dawn of CDs and the return of Mr. Bates—My Adventures in Underscore, part 11.

 It's 1987 and I still didn’t know any other soundtrack fans.
 We had a boom box in the art department where I worked, and I mostly deferred to the mix of modern rock, country and smooth jazz that my co-workers favored.
 Once in a while I’d put on the classical station, and no one wanted to be the boor who changed that channel.
 But eventually I screwed up the courage to pop an old cassette of The 7th Voyage of Sinbad into the stereo.
 Instantly, one of the production artists looked up, and I braced myself for the usual question, “What are we listening to?”
 Which was the polite way of saying “Can we please put on something else?”

 But Tita surprised me, asking “Is that Bernard Herrmann?”
 I nearly fell out of my chair.
 She was a fine artist type working a day job at the magazine.
 How did she know the name of my favorite composer?
 “That sounds like the stuff that guy plays on the radio.”
 THAT GUY?
 WHAT GUY?
 I wondered.
 “You know, on KFJC, the college station.
 Saturday mornings.”
 I didn’t know.
 She continued.
 “Yeah, he has a funny name for his show on Saturday mornings.”
 Do tell.
 “You know, the guy from Psycho?”
 Did she mean Anthony Perkins?
 Could he be a DJ now?